Mushroom Beef Stew Recipe

 - Hot cooked egg noodles, optional

 - 1. Bring broth and dried mushrooms to a boil in a large saucepan.
 Remove from heat; let stand 15-20 minutes or until mushrooms are softened. .
 Drain mushrooms, reserving liquid; finely chop mushrooms.
 Set aside.

 - 2. Combine flour, salt and pepper in a large resealable plastic bag; set aside 1 tablespoon for sauce.
 Add beef, a few pieces at a time, to the remaining flour mixture and shake to coat.

 - 3. Brown beef in oil in batches in a Dutch oven.
 Add portobello mushrooms, carrots and onion; saute until onion is tender.
 Add garlic, rosemary and rehydrated mushrooms; cook 1 minute.
 Stir in reserved flour mixture until blended; gradually add mushroom broth.

-- 4. Bring to a boil.
+Bring to a boil.
 Reduce heat; cover and simmer 1-1/2 to 2 hours or until beef is tender.
-Bring stew to a boil.
 Combine cornstarch and water until smooth; gradually stir into pan.
-Return to a boil; cook and stir 2 minutes or until thickened.
+Bring to a boil; cook and stir 2 minutes or until thickened.
 Serve with egg noodles if desired; top with blue cheese.

 1 cup (calculated without egg noodles) equals 298 calories, 16 g fat (5 g saturated fat), 68 mg cholesterol, 780 mg sodium, 14 g carbohydrate, 2 g fiber, 25 g protein.